Retrospected/app.picnic/README.md

   - delivery time

 ## Flow Actions:
-Adding a product to your basket based on the name of the product passed as an argument.
+- Adding a product to your basket based on the name of the product passed as an argument.
+- Adding products based on a recipe as configured via the settings page.
+- Adding products based on a randomly picked recipe.

 ### Speech triggers:
 ##### English